lupka/phpunit-compare-images/README.md

 assertImagesSame($image1, $image2)
 ```

-Will fail if the two images are not exactly the same.
+Will fail if the two images ARE NOT exactly the same.

 #### assertImagesDifferent